Tomographer/tomographer/README.md

 This project comprises two parts:

- * The `tomorun` program — you probably want this
+ * The `tomorun` program — use this to analyze data from a typical tomography experiment;

- * The generic, `Tomographer` C++ framework — flexible, but you'll need to invest more time.
+ * The generic, `Tomographer` C++ framework — a flexible set of tools to run Metropolis-Hastings random walks, deal with density matrices, and other utilities.

 The `tomorun` executable produces a histogram of a figure of merit under the distribution relevant for a reliable error analysis as described in [Faist &